Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Mathematical Formulation

 \item At the instant prior to any withdrawals, indicated by $t_k^-$, the guarantee fee $\varphi$, is charged proportional to the VA investment account value $X(t_k^-)$.
 The fee $\varphi$ is expressed in annual terms and is assumed to cover the cost of financing the guarantee and any associated investment or administrative fees.

 \item The policyholder then makes a withdrawal $w(t_k)$ at time $t_k$.
 The policyholder may choose not to make a withdrawal at this time, in which case we have $w(t_k) = 0$.
 The maximum possible withdrawal is the maximum between the post-fee investment account value $X(t_k^-)(1-\varphi \Delta t)$ and the guaranteed withdrawal amount $g(t_k)$.
-That is,
+That is, { If the policyholder withdraws an amount less than $g(t_k)$, then the difference $g(t_k) - w(t_k)$ is transferred to the cash fund included in the contract.}

 \item The VA investment account value and cash fund balance are updated and the benefit base is adjusted (in the event of an excess withdrawal) at the instant after the withdrawal, denoted by $t_k^+$.
 We assume that the cash fund appreciates at a continuously compounded rate $\eta>0$ per annum.